jcordtz/a_data_platform/README.md

 ## Logical architecture

 The data platform arranges *data* and *datasets* in different areas according to the logical architecture shown on Figure 2.

-This is to ensure that we can comply with the "rules" of the paradigm as mentioned previously.
+This is to ensure that the approach can comply with the "rules" of the paradigm as mentioned previously.

 ![Figure 2](images/Slide3.JPG)

-Figure 2
+*Figure 2*

 The areas represent different states of the journey from *data* to *datasets* and thereby to reporting and analytics.